VenkatSudharshan/whisperX-Api-Venkat/README.md

 Replace `./audio.mp3` with the path to your audio file.

-The output looks as following:
+The output looks as following:fgf
 ```
 {
    "segments" : [